Aoi Shiro: Development and release

-Success first announced the production of a new visual novel in August, 2006, two years after the release of its previous visual novel Akai Ito.
-The game was first released on the PlayStation 2 on April 5, 2008.
-Success announced in August 2008 that Aoi Shiro would be released for Microsoft Windows on November 21, 2008, a free game demo of Aoi Shiro for Windows became available for download at Success' official website on October 3, 2008.
+Success first announced the production of a new visual novel in August 2006, two years after the release of its previous visual novel Akai Ito.
+The game was first released for the PlayStation 2 on April 5, 2008, and later for Microsoft Windows on November 21.
 Aoi Shiro for Windows was the number two top seller in its first week of release in Japanese PC game sales.
-A reduced price "popular edition," included in developer and publisher Success' SuperLite 2000 Series, was released on April 28, 2009, for PlayStation 2.
-On September 18, 2009, an unofficial English translation for PC version of Aoi Shiro was released.
+A reduced price "popular edition", included in developer and publisher Success' SuperLite 2000 Series, was released on April 28, 2009, for PlayStation 2.

 Other media

 Aoi Shiro has had two manga adaptations.
-Aoishiro - Waltz of the Blue Castle (アオイシロ-青い城の円舞曲) was written by Fumotogawa Tomoyuki and illustrated by Edoya Pochi it was first serialized in Comic Yuri Hime in 2008 and later release into one bound volume.
+Aoishiro - Waltz of the Blue Castle (アオイシロ-青い城の円舞曲) was written by Fumotogawa Tomoyuki and illustrated by Edoya Pochi.
+It was first serialized in Comic Yuri Hime in 2008 and later released into one bound volume.
 The story takes place before the start of the game and focuses on the relationship between Momoko and Yasumi when they first become roommates at Seijou Girls Academy dormitory.
-A second manga, titled Aoishiro - Kaeishou (アオイシロ -花影抄), was serialized in Comic Rush which was also written by Fumotogawa Tomoyuki and illustrated by Katase Yu.
-Three bound volumes were released in Japan between January 7, 2008, and October 6, 2008, published by Jive, This adaptation follows the video game storyline focusing on Nami's route.
+A second manga, titled Aoishiro - Kaeishou (アオイシロ -花影抄), was serialized in Comic Rush and was also written by Fumotogawa Tomoyuki and illustrated by Katase Yu.
+Three bound volumes were released in Japan between January 7 and October 6, 2008, published by Jive.
+This adaptation follows the video game storyline focusing on Nami's route.

 A free Aoi Shiro web novel was released on the game's official website, and follows one of the storylines accessible when playing Yasumi route in the video game.
 The novel has been unofficially translated into English as of 2008.

-An Internet radio show that was used to promote the video game was broadcast from March 1, 2008, to October 12, 2008, on Galge Radio Station.
-The show, which aired bi-weekly, was hosted by Yamaguchi Rikako and Ookubo Aiko, who voice Yasumi and Momoko in the game, respectively.
+An Internet radio show that was used to promote the video game was broadcast from March 1 to October 12, 2008, on Galge Radio Station.
+The show, which aired bi-weekly, was hosted by Yamaguchi Rikako and Ookubo Aiko, who voiced Yasumi and Momoko in the game, respectively.